lch99310/newsletter_manager/README.md

-# Newsletter Manager
+# 📬 Newsletter Manager

-Turn any website into email updates.
-No servers, no databases — just GitHub.
+**Turn any website into automated email updates.
+No servers, no databases — powered entirely by GitHub Actions.**

+---

+## 💡 The Problem: Great Content, No Way to Subscribe

+We’ve all been there: you find a high-quality technical blog, a niche industry news site, or a personal portfolio that publishes incredible insights.
+You want to stay updated, but:
+* **The "Subscribe" button is missing**: Many independent creators don't have a newsletter system or even an RSS feed.
+* **RSS is too clunky**: You don’t want to manage yet another app just to follow three or four specific sites.
+* **Manual checking is a chore**: Bookmarking a site and checking it every week is inefficient and leads to missed updates.

+**Newsletter Manager** was built to bridge this gap.
+It acts as your personal web-monitor, scraping your favorite sites and delivering new content directly to your inbox the moment it drops.

+---

 ## How It Works